 What are the Objectives of GM 1738NA Package Testing?

 The GM 1738 package test standard was developed to provide guidance on this requirement.
 The 1738NA package test standard has several objectives.
 First and foremost is effectively containing and protecting the production parts.

 Another GM packaging objective is the reduction of inventory.
 This is accomplished through smaller lot size ordering.
 The opening of packaging or access of parts should be as streamlined as possible.
 The packaging should allow for workspace flexibility and minimize the amount of operator walk time.

 Effective packaging of automotive parts should provide efficient and ergonomically acceptable manual and/or mechanical handling.
-Packaging should also provide for effective use of plant space, trailers and railcars, e.g., through high density packing.
+Packaging should also provide for effective use of plant space, trailers, and railcars, e.g., through high-density packing.

-Suppliers must also provide for final disposition of obsolete packing materials by maximizing recycling and minimizing disposal.
+Suppliers must also provide for the final disposition of obsolete packing materials by maximizing recycling and minimizing disposal.
 General Motors requires suppliers to maintain production containers at their designated facilities until the end of a model year program.

 How Do General Motors and Suppliers Work Together to Optimize Packaging?

 General Motors suppliers are encouraged to work with the assembly plants to continually improve packaging strategies.
 Several aspects of operations can require changes to a product’s packaging.
 One of the most noticeable changes includes changes in plant facilities.

 Other changes that can require modifications in packaging include changes in sales volumes, part designs, packaging technologies, and handling technologies.
 General Motors demands constant attention to supplier packaging.
 This guarantees that the safest and most economical packaging is consistently utilized.